robjwells/robjwells.github.io/content/posts/2013/09/2013-09 - Solo diff.md

 ---
 title: Solo diff
 date: 2013-09-13 20:39
-tags: Python, Programming, Copy editing, BBEdit
+tags: ["Python", "Programming", "Copy editing", "BBEdit"]
 ---

 At work we edit the reporters’ copy in plain text files using [TextWrangler][], duplicating their original at the bottom of the file before we start subbing.